 In today's high-tech world, however, there's a quicker way.
 Genetic engineering.
 By way of example, and put simply, biologists can transfer a feature that makes maize A resistant to a nasty fungus, to maize B, thereby giving it that same property.

-implications, the issue of food safety is among the most controversial in the GMO debate.
+Besides economic and environmental implications, the issue of food safety is among the most controversial in the GMO debate.
 There are concerns about whether altered crops could prove harmful to human health, and whether the additional features in manipulated foodstuffs could have a detrimental effect on those who eat them.

 To date there is no scientific proof to suggest the fears are founded, but equally, there is no hard and fast evidence to the contrary.

 Against that inconclusive backdrop, the question becomes almost philosophical, because if GMO food genuinely isn't harmful to people, then scientists are going to have to prove something that does not exist.
 And that could be difficult.

 Study: Naturally transgenic sweet

 But a recent study could shed some fresh light on the debate.
 Scientists from Peru and Belgium have discovered that genetic modification sometimes happens quite naturally.